-Performance-Related Benefits and Financial Performance of Company: : Save for any applicable STI(s), LTS(s) or equity-based benefits that may be provided to Key Management Personnel from time to time, the remuneration of Key Management Personnel is fixed, is not dependent on the satisfaction of a performance condition and is unrelated to the Company's performance.
+Performance-Related Benefits and Financial Performance of Company: : Save for any applicable STI(s), LTI(s) or equity-based benefits that may be provided to Key Management Personnel from time to time, the remuneration of Key Management Personnel is fixed, is not dependent on the satisfaction of a performance condition and is unrelated to the Company's performance.
 The Company reserves the right to implement remuneration measures that are performance related or linked to the Company's performance if appropriate in the future (subject to prior shareholder approval where applicable).

-In considering the Company's performance and its effects on shareholder wealth, Directors have had regard to the data set out below for the latest financial period (the Company does not have prior year financial dataset as it was only incorporated on 14 January 2021):
+In considering the Company's performance and its effects on shareholder wealth, Directors have had regard to the data set out below for the latest financial year and the last financial period (the Company does not have a full prior year financial dataset as it was only incorporated on 14 January 2021):

-2021
+2022 2021

-Loss Before Income Tax 1,128,361
+Loss Before Income Tax 2,305,366 1,128,361

-Basic Loss per share (cents) 4.08
+Basic Loss per share (cents) 2.88 4.08

-Dividends Paid (total) -
+Dividends Paid (total) - -

-Dividends Paid (per share) -
+Dividends Paid (per share) - -

-Capital Returns Paid (total) -
+Capital Returns Paid (total) - -

-Capital Returns Paid (per share) -
+Capital Returns Paid (per share) - -

-VWAP Share Price on ASX for financial period (\$) 0.42
+VWAP Share Price on ASX for financial year/period (\$) 0.90 0.42

-Closing Bid Share Price on ASX at 30 June (\$) 0.37
+Closing Bid Share Price on ASX at 30 June (\$) 0.63 0.37

 Corporate Governance Principles: The Company's Corporate Governance Statement (CGS) also addresses matters pertaining to the Board, Senior Management and Remuneration.
-The latest version of the Company's CGS is in Section 8 (Corporate Governance) of Lithium Energy's Prospectus.
-This CGS will be updated when finalising the Company's upcoming 2021 Annual Report and may be downloaded from the Company's website: www.lithiumenergy.com.au.
+The latest (2021) version of the Company's CGS was released on ASX on 25 October 2021.
+This CGS will be updated (and released on ASX) when finalising the Company's upcoming 2022 Annual Report.
+The latest version of the CGS may also be downloaded from the Company's website: https://lithiumenergy.com.au/who-we-are/corporate-governance/

-Company Constitution: The Company's Constitution12 also contains provisions in relation to the remuneration of the Managing Director, Executive Director and Non-Executive Directors.
-A summary of these provisions are in Section 13.4 (Remuneration of Directors) of the Lithium Energy Prospectus.
+Company Constitution: The Company's Constitution also contains provisions in relation to the remuneration of the Managing Director, Executive Director and Non-Executive Directors.
+A summary of these provisions are in Section 13.4 (Remuneration of Directors) of the Lithium Energy Prospectus (dated 30 March 2021).